kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 I now don't really see much point in going both to a neurologist (or NP in a neurolgy practice).
 Pain doctors prescribe gabapentin and pregabalin, which apparently are the only two drugs neuruolgy practices prescribe--althouh Dr. Baht did prescribe amytriptyline some months ago after I told night time pain in my fingers and finger tips was ruining my sleep.
 Amytriptyline gave me terrible heartburn, and like all tricyclic antidepressants made my dry eye worse.
-Gabapentin and pregablin also make my dyr eye worse.
+Gabapentin and pregablin also make my dry eye worse.
 Even before getting on any medication for neuropathy pain, I never have been able to sleep through the night without putting in vicous eye drops.

 ## Background to the Call